trevoro/sshauth/README.md

 # SSHAuth

-SSHAuth is a tool that lets you control and manage SSH `authorized_keys` files using the Github Teams API.
+SSHAuth is a tool that lets you control SSH login access using the Github Team API.
+It makes it easy to

+* Control access to a machine using SSH
+* Revoke access to a machine or group of machines
+* Eliminate the need to manage `authorized_keys` files

+## Background

 OpenSSH version 6.6 introduced this nifty config option that makes it possible to run a command that will produce a users `authorized_keys` file.
 This means that